Top 10 Convection Vaporizers for 2021!

 - Not so portable

-The Grasshopper vape has had a rocky reputation over the last few years, however the newest models seem to have really changed things up.
+The Grasshopper vape has had a rocky reputation over the last few years, however, the newest models seem to have really changed things up.
 The Grasshopper is a super-portable herb vaporizer in the shape & size of a large pen or marker.

 While the vapor that comes out is rather hot and harsh due to the short vapor-path, it’s incredibly flavorful and extremely potent.
 Without a doubt one of the most powerful herb vapes around, it is deceptively strong for its size.

-Thought its battery life is short and using it without a bubbler can be uncomfortable at times due to heat, the super-fast extraction and heavy hits that the Grasshopper can provide makes it a solid device.
+Though its battery life is short and using it without a bubbler can be uncomfortable at times due to heat, the super-fast extraction and heavy hits that the Grasshopper can provide makes it a solid device.
 Let’s not forget that it’s basically the best stealthy herb vape on the market today!

 - The most stealthy herb vape